Soundtracks: A B C D E F G H I J K L M N O P Q R S T U V W X Y Z #

 [chorus] He'll meet you on God's golden shore.

-"I Am a Man of Constant Sorrow" by The Soggy Bottom Boys, prominently fetured in the film "O Brother, Where Art Thou?", is a deeply evocative piece that connects with listeners through its themes of hardship, wandering, and longing for redemption.
-This song, rooted in American folk music, captures the essence of a soul burdened with sorrow and searching for solace in an unforgiving world.
+"I Am a Man of Constant Sorrow," sung by The Soggy Bottom Boys in the movie "O Brother, Where Art Thou?", is a song full of eulogistic re-creations from the touchstones of hardship, wandering, and pining for redemption.
+The song is a firm chunk of American folk music and it very well provides the quintessence of a burdened soul: moving with sorrow and striving to find comfort amidst this merciless world.

 A-Z Lyrics Universe